femigolu/giles-interop-user-private-discovery/draft-party-mimi-user-private-discovery.md

 }

 // PirParameterResponse represents a server's response to PirParameterRequest
-// and it contains database and cryptographic paramaters to use for quering the
+// and it contains database and cryptographic parameters to use for querying the
 // database using PIR.

 message PirParameterResponse {